Dog World (newspaper): Dog politics

 Dog World has traditionally published a wide cross section of opinion and has often taken issue with the Kennel Club (KC).
 Issues have included how the KC deals with complaints about judges' critiques.
 Columnists such as Steven Seymour have often been very critical of the lack of democracy in the KC.
 In 2010 the "Clarges Street Clarion" column written by a Kennel Club insider under the pseudonym "Trumpeter" was withdrawn due to the writer's, widely acknowledged to have been former KC Chairman Ronnie Irving, disagreements with editorial policy.

 In 2008 the British dog world was shaken by the television programme Pedigree Dogs Exposed.
 Dog World was widely regarded as taking a softer line towards the programme and reforms that followed it than its rival Our Dogs.
 Most Dog World columnists took the view that PDE, although sensationalist and damaging, had made some valid points.
 One columnist, Kevin Colwill, was and remains largely supportive of the programme and the subsequent reforms in the pedigree word.

-Dog World's website often has a majority of posters hostile to the KC and supportive of the health reform agenda although this may not be a true reflection of the feelings of the paper's readership.
+Dog World's website often had a majority of posters hostile to the KC and supportive of the health reform agenda although this may not be a true reflection of the feelings of the paper's readership.